Sha Na Na: Member information

 Elliot Cahn, the group's original rhythm guitar player and musical arranger, later became the first manager of Green Day.

 Joe Witkin, who was replaced by Screamin' Scott Simon, was the original keyboard player and singer of "Teenager in Love" on their first album.
-Witkin left the band in 1970 to finish medical school, and subsequently moved to San Diego, California, in 1975 to do his internship and residency at the University of California in San Diego.
+Witkin left the band in 1970 to finish medical school, and subsequently moved to San Diego, California, in 1975 to do his internship and residency at the University of California, San Diego.
 He worked at Scripps Hospital East County from 1978 to 2000 as an ER physician, and held the same position at Sharp Grossmont Hospital in La Mesa until retiring in 2013.
 Witkin lives with his family in San Diego.
 He played with a 1950s/1960s show band The Corvettes in San Diego for 23 years.

 Scott Powell is a specialist in orthopedic surgery and sports medicine.
 He performed on the TV show under the stage name "Santini" (another alias was "Captain Outrageous").
 Powell left the band in 1980 and returned to Columbia to take premedical courses.
 He has been a member of the medical staff of US national soccer teams, and was the team physician for the Federation Women's National Team from 2005 to 2015.
 He is a clinical professor at the University of Southern California.
 While Powell was with Sha Na Na, he sang the bulk of the Elvis Presley revival songs.

 Frederick "Denny" Greene left the group to pursue studies in law.
 After graduating from Yale Law School, he became the vice president of production and features at Columbia Pictures.
 He was a professor at the University of Dayton.
 Greene was known for his skilled dancing and sang the lead on "Tears on My Pillow", "Duke of Earl", and others.
 He died on September 5, 2015, after a brief illness.

 Bruce "Bruno" Clarke became a professor of English at Texas Tech University in Lubbock, Texas.

 Richard Joffe became a class action litigator for a law firm in New York City.

-Dave Garrett ran the Long Island-based musical instrument amplifier company Earth Sound Research during the 1970s.
+Dave Garrett ran the Long Island–based musical instrument amplifier company Earth Sound Research during the 1970s.
 A businessman, he resides in New York City.

+Screamin' Scott Simon died from sinus cancer in Ojai, California on September 5, 2024, aged 75.